arexbold/TripleBondChallenge/README.md

 - TMs found in the field are not allowed to be used.
 You're only allowed to use TMs that you receive from Gym Leaders.
 - HMs are now randomized into Pokemon movesets.
 You are only allowed to use HM moves if it was randomized into your Pokemon's moveset. **You cannot teach your Pokemon an HM Move with an HM**
 - TMs will not disappear after use due to a bug.
 You cannot keep using that TM.
 Please keep track.
+- The 3 extra TMs you get from beating Morty can all be used.

 ### Bug Catching Scout Reward
-- After you beat gym 4, you are now rewarded with a scouted mon!
-Congratulations on getting here.
-Now that you know what your team lacks, it's time to search for the missing piece to your trio!
+- After you beat Gym 4, you are allowed to catch a new mon from the Bug Catching Contest to replace one of your Pokemon.
-- The 3 extra TMs you get from beating Morty can all be used.
-- All mons in the Bug Catching Contest are level 30 so there are no level restrictions.
 - You are only allowed to catch 3 Pokemon to look at and decide on **only one** that you'll use.
 If you don't like any of them that's fine.
-You can choose to keep your original three but you **cannot** use the Move Relearner since you've scouted.
+You can choose to keep your original three.
 - If one of your Pokemon happens to die from scouting, you are no longer allowed to catch the mon that killed your mon.
 You do not reset.
 - You are allowed to use the Spite Move Tutor at the Bug Catching Contest if you choose.
-- You are allowed to use the Move Relearner NPC at the Bug Catching Contest on your **confirmed picked mon** and only **after you release the mon you're giving up from your original three**.
+- You are allowed to use the Move Relearner NPC at the Bug Catching Contest only after you beat Morty.
-- If you are not going to scout for any Pokemon and are satisfied with your team of three already, you are allowed to use the Move Relearner NPC on any one of your original three. **Only if you choose to not scout**.

 ### Trainer & Game Rules
-- Trainer Pokemon levels are increased by 30%.
-- No shopping except for Repels.
+- No shopping except for repels and evo items from GoldenRod City.
 - Once you enter a Gym, Elite Four, or dungeon, you may not leave until it is cleared.
   - You are allowed to go back into a Dungeon if you have cleared it but you are not allowed to fight any trainers you left behind UNLESS they were inaccessible when you first cleared the dungeon.
 - You must beat all trainers in a gym before fighting the Gym Leader.
 - Moves, abilities, evolutions (same typing), stats, etc are all randomized.
+- Trainer Pokemon levels are increased by 30%.
 - Forced evos for enemy mons at level 30.
 - Gym leaders, bosses, and Elite Four trainers have held items.